aedera/dspcall2spmat/README.md

 ## Install

-Download repository, and go inside the downloaded repo and perform
+Download this repository, go inside the downloaded folder and perform

 ```
 pip install .